Dreaming381/Latios-Framework/Documentation~/Psyshock Physics/README.md

 ### Mutable Colliders

-Instead of making the [Collider](Colliders.md) component a pointer to an immutable asset, I put the mutable properties directly inside the Collider component.
+Instead of making the [Collider](Colliders.md) component a pointer to an immutable asset, Psyshock puts the mutable properties directly inside the Collider component.
 Don’t worry.
 You don’t have to query for every `SphereCollider`, `CapsuleCollider`, `BoxCollider`, `TriangleCollider`, ect.
-I use a union to pack the different types together.
+Psyshock uses a union to pack the different types together.
 The primitive colliders fit entirely in the component, which makes sense because those are the colliders you are going to want to mutate every which way possible anyways.
 The more complex colliders may expose some readily tweakable parameters (like scale) but also rely on Blobs or Entity references to an Entity with dynamic buffers and stuff.
 So per-frame animated (or simulated like cloth) mesh colliders are not only more accessible but more intuitive in the DOTS ecosystem.

 One might argue that copying large collider components (it is the same size as `LocalToWorld`) is quite a bit more expensive than copying pointers.
 But given